History of West Tennessee Healthcare – Henry County Hospital

 Now…

-As you can see, Henry County Medical Center has a very colorful history and we are consistently growing forward.
-If you are interested in learning more about the history of HCMC, stop by the Paris and Henry County Heritage Center during normal business hours to walk through our healthcare journey.
-The HCMC historical display is available for viewing through December 2018.
+As you can see, West Tennessee Healthcare – Henry County Hospital has a very colorful history and we are consistently growing forward.
+If you are interested in learning more about the history of the hospital, stop by the Paris and Henry County Heritage Center during normal business hours to walk through our healthcare journey.
+The historical display is available for viewing through December 2018.

 Watch our Anniversary Video